lygos-io/windows/README.md

 Please visit [lygos.io](https://lygos.io) for more information about lygos software.

 IMPORTANT!
-By Downloading our software you will be accepting our EULA :
+By downloading our software you will be accepting our EULA :

 END USER LICENCE AGREEMENT